Bangaro/Bangaro/README.md

 # Hi there, I'm **Esteban** 👋

 ### I am a software developer passionate about coding and self-taught learning.
-Currently doing my major.
-I spend my free time playing music and learning how to build better software. ✨
+I spend my free time playing music and learning how to build better software.

 ### Some technologies that I can work with are: